 With multiple partitions on a disk, any partition can be mirrored to any other disk.
 This provides considerable flexibility in protecting partitions.

-For information on mirroring and duplexing partitions, see Creating a Partition in the Novell Storage Services Administration Guide.
+For information on mirroring and duplexing partitions, see "Creating a Partition" on page 29.

 IMPORTANT: Access the ConsoleOne online help for important information about mirroring partitions.

 Using Directory Map Objects